poom12345p/Flappy-Bird-Clone/README.md

     - easy to implement
     - primetween ate versatile and can be use for wide range of motion
 - Cons
-    - hard to manage large and complicate save data
+    - need to understand tween behavier.